 Tara’s experience also includes representing Personal Representatives of deceased family members in the Desmond Fatality Inquiry under the Fatality Investigations Act from 2020 to 2022, and acting for family members of victims in the Mass Casualty Commission from 2021 to 2022.

 Outside of the office, Tara is an active and engaged volunteer in her community.
-She is a longstanding provincial Board member and Past Chair of Special Olympics Nova Scotia having served as Chair on two occasions.
+She is a longstanding provincial Board member of Special Olympics Nova Scotia having served as Chair on two occasions.
 She served for 3 years as Party President for the NS Progressive Conservative Party.
-In the legal community, she is the co-chair of the CBA ADR section.
+In the legal community, she is the co-chair of the CBA Nova Scotia ADR section.

 Dalhousie Law School, 1996